Code-Institute-Submissions/JustFitGym/README.md

 External Technologies Used:

-- Editor: Virtual Studio Code for iMac
+- Editor: Virtual Studio Code for iMac on local machine (agreed with Tutor)

 - Adobe Illustrator: I recreated the Logo since the original has a bad quality: (original is here: http://justfitireland.com/wp-content/uploads/2018/02/JustFit-1.png)